 I am a very observant person and like things to flow naturally, therefore many times group works are one of the things that take me out of my comfort zone.
 In these scenarios I learnt to listen and empathizingly understand the point of view of my group members.
 In my very first group interaction in this module we discussed vital Do’s and Don’ts for a successful teamwork.
+In an article by SusanM.
+Heathfield the she discusses ”10 Tips for Better Teamwork” whereby if a team can get the ten factors correct, the team will experience success and a sense of team work rewarding (Heathfield, 2017).
 We built groups where each group member had marker to actively contribute to writing their points on the white board.
 This is a very logical but also smart approach because it is clear that no one in this world possesses the answer to everything.
 Therefore if we all can share our ideas we are efficiently more progressive.
 In figure 1 below are pictures of each group’s outtake on this topic.

 It is apparent that in a group there will be challenges that can make or break the team’s goal.
 Consequently, we are all reliant on each other’s dedicated contribution in order for us to achieve our goal.
 In my Management, Strategy and International Entrepreneurship module I learnt about an important framework within a team.
 The GLOBE Project, an organisation devoted to the international study of the relationships among societal culture, leadership and organisational practices, clarifies the Cross-Cultural Leadership Insights (Project, 2004).
 From one of the GLOBE Study, the team-oriented style inculcates loyalty, pride and collaboration among organisational members.
 Furthermore, it extremely values effective team cohesiveness and implementation of a mutual perseverance or aims (Project, 2004).